learn-co-curriculum/dsc-intro-to-tidyverse/README.md

 So if select is for columns, the what do we have for rows?
 It's a function called `filter()`.

-Filter works very much like `select()` in that as a function, the first argument it expects is the data frame where you want to pick specific rows to subset out.
+`filter()` works very much like `select()` in that as a function, the first argument it expects is the data frame where you want to pick specific rows to subset out.

 It can deal with both numeric and character input as seen below as well as conditional operators!